EdgarRJ/EDGARRJ/README.md

 * **B.Sc. in Applied Physics** — High-level mathematical training focused on modeling complex systems: linear algebra, calculus, and stochastic methods applied directly to algorithm design.
 * **M.Sc. in progress · INAOE** — Instituto Nacional de Astrofísica, Óptica y Electrónica (National Institute of Astrophysics, Optics and Electronics).
 Specialization in Computer Science and Artificial Intelligence.
+* **M.Sc. in progress · MoSIG, Université Grenoble Alpes** — Master of Science in Informatics at Grenoble, a two-year international program jointly organized by Grenoble INP - Ensimag and IM²AG (UGA), taught in English.
+Focus on advanced informatics and artificial intelligence.

 ---